 Nick attended UW-Madison and graduated in May 2007 with his degree in Atmospheric & Oceanic Sciences.
 In June 2009, he earned the Certified Broadcast Designation by the American Meteorological Society for scientific competence and effective communication skills in his weather presentations, a designation shared by few in the broadcast meteorology field.
 He is active in his profession, constantly working with his colleagues in the private sector and the National Weather Service to improve forecasting and severe weather awareness.

 Nick and his wife Britny were married in Eau Claire in July 2010.
-In 2012, they bought a house and have enjoyed the responsibility of home ownership.
-When not at work, they enjoy exploring the Chippewa Valley.
-You may see them out for a walk with their dog Oscar, enjoying some good food and camaraderie, snowshoeing, or just taking in the beauty of western Wisconsin.
+In 2014, their son Emmett was born, and in 2016, their daughter Lara was born.
+Their kids have been keeping them very busy!
+You may see the Grunseth family out for a walk with their dog Oscar, enjoying some good food and camaraderie, or just taking in the beauty of western Wisconsin.